Project-K-Official/project-k-official.github.io/faq.md

 # Frequently Asked Questions

-## Is KavachOS free to use?
+## Is Kavach OS free to use?

 Yes, KavachOS is free.
 Kavach will be free forever.

-## How do I install Kavach?
+## How do I install Kavach OS?

-Installing KavachOS is very easy and simple.
+Installing Kavach OS is very easy and simple.
 [Please click here](guides/installing-kavach.md)

-## How do I contact The Kavach Team ?
+## How do I contact The Kavach OS Team ?

 You can contact us by [mailing us](mailto:mail@kavach.org.in).
 We will surely respond as soon as possible.